Are you selecting a safety relay just to meet the SIL3 requirements?

 Safety relays for ESD-Emergency Shut-Down Systems should have:

-eliminate the need for and simplifies Proof Testing.
+eliminates the need for simplifies Proof Testing.
 (ESD-Emergency Shut Down and F&G-Fire & Gas systems)

 Safety relays for F&G-Fire & Gas Systems should have:

 The diagram below shows connection details for a safety relay used by Fire & Gas Systems.
 The Fire & Gas System is always on standby mode and it becomes more important to have multiple diagnostics to make sure the Fire and Gas System Safety Relay is still functional and all wirings are connected.

 - Diagnostics for lost power input to field devices: Beacons, Solenoid Valves, Fire Alarm Bell.